 Students are not allowed to take medication or receive topical treatments at school without specific procedures in place.
-If a student must take medication at school, a completed form signed by the student's health care practitioner and parent/guardian must be on file that specifies the medication, dosage, and duration of the prescription.
-Non-prescription medications must be authorized by a health care practitioner and parent/guardian.
+If a student must take medication (prescription or non-prescription) at school, all of the following are required: parental/guardian consent, medication authorization by a healthcare practitioner, certification of necessity, the proper container with labels, and written direction for administration.
 Students at risk for medical emergencies, who need to self-medicate, may do so with the proper permissions on file.
 These students must demonstrate to the school nurse that they know how to use the self-medication.
-See page 17 for additional details.
+See page 15 for additional details.
 (Administering Medicines to Students, Policy 6125)

-Parent Involvement
+Parent/Family Involvement

-The board recognizes the critical role of parents in the education of their children and in the schools.
-Each parent is encouraged to learn about the educational program, the educational goals and objectives of the district and his or her own child's progress.
-The board also encourages parents to participate in activities designed by the schools to involve them, such as parent conferences, in order to encourage effective communication.
+The board recognizes the critical role of parents/families in the education of their children and in the schools.
+Each parent/family is encouraged to learn about the educational program, the educational goals and objectives of the district, and his or her own child's progress.
+The board also encourages parents to participate in activities designed by the schools to involve them, such as parent conferences.
 Federal regulations and the Elementary and Secondary Education Act (ESEA) require the involvement of parents in Title I and ESL programs.
-This policy applies to the parents, legal guardians and legal custodians of all students.
-(Parental Involvement, Policy 1310/4002, Title I Parent Involvement, Policy 1320/3560)
+This policy applies to the parents, legal guardians, and legal custodians of all students.
+(See Parental Involvement, Policy 1310/4002, Title I Parent Involvement, Policy 1320/3560)

-Pest Management and Herbicide Application Annual Notification
+Pest Management and Herbicide Application Notification